duleorlovic/blog/_posts/2017-05-16-state-machines-audit-trail-gem.md

 all statuses and events in one file.
 Than in transition you can use `transition all - Constant.POST_STATUSES.slice(:CREATED_NEW) => same`

-Validation callbacks hooks works fine if it is rails `validates` but if it is customer validation `validate :my_method` than it won't work in multiple states
+Conditional validation callbacks hooks works fine if it is rails `validates` but if it is customer validation `validate :my_method` than it won't work in multiple states
 <https://github.com/state-machines/state_machines-activerecord#state-driven-validations>
 so instead of